Improving Human Sequential Decision-Making with Reinforcement Learning: Experimental Design

+Figure \ref{fig:phasesflow} summarizes our experiment, which proceeds in two phases.
+In Phase I, we recruit AMT workers to play our game without showing them any tips, and collect trace and survey data on their behavior.
+This phase enables us to collect historical data that would normally already be available for an existing decision-making task, which we use to infer tips.

+Next, Phase II is our actual randomized controlled experiment; in this phase, we again recruit AMT workers to play our game, but this time, we randomize each participant into one of four \emph{advice conditions}, and show them a tip that depends on their advice condition (namely, the tip inferred using our algorithm, two alternative tips, and a control group where they are not shown any tip).
+We measure the performance of the participants, with the goal of determining whether our approach improves over the three alternatives.
+We describe the four advice conditions below.

-Our experiments proceed in two phases: in Phase I, we collect trace and survey data for learning tips (without showing tips to any participants); in Phase II, we randomize participants to different conditions (where they are shown varying tips) and evaluate their performance.
-In both phases, each participant plays a sequence of three to six rounds of the game, which we call a \emph{configuration}; this approach enables us to study both how performance varies with the tip they are shown, as well as how it evolves across games as participants gain experience.
+In both phases, each participant plays a sequence of three or six \emph{rounds} of our virtual kitchen management game; each round is one instance of our game that is completely independent of the other rounds.
+The number of rounds is determined by the \emph{game configuration} they are assigned to (normal vs. disrupted), which we described below.
+By having the participant play multiple rounds instead of a single one, we can study both how performance varies with the tip they are shown, as well as how it evolves across games as participants gain experience.

+In summary, Phase I is purely to gather data for computing tips; in this phase, participants are randomly assigned to one of two conditions (game configuration).
+Then, Phase II is our main experiment, which uses a 2 (game configuration) $\times$ 4 (advice condition) between-subjects design; in this phase, participants are assigned randomly to the eight total conditions (two game configuration conditions times four advice conditions).
+See additional details on the experimental design (e.g., details on inferred tips, performance-based pay) in Appendix~\ref{app:exp-design}, participant demographics in Appendix~\ref{app:more-details}, and screenshots of our game in Appendix~\ref{app:screenshots}.